CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: EVALUATION AND DISCUSSION

 In view of the results, selecting an optimal number of PCA components that maximizes the accuracy of all entities in all ML algorithms simultaneously is practically infeasible.
 Our analysis reveals that performance improves markedly when the number of PCA components exceeds 10, although beyond this threshold, the improvement is inconsistent due to outlier behavior in certain entities (e.g., Quad9 for DT, GoogleDNS for LR).
 In general, most cases show good results in the range of $20-24$ PCA components (as it is shown).

 The final selection was decided based on two criteria: (i) the total accuracy of all the scenarios be as high as possible; and (ii) the variability between the results of each entity be as low as possible (avoiding very good results in some entities, and low in others).
 These normalized results can be seen in Figure~\ref{fig:pca_stats}, where the best results, simultaneously, are found in $22$ and $24$ components.
 We ultimately selected $22$ PCA components, as this configuration maximized the overall accuracy across scenarios while minimizing inter-entity variability, with only a minor trade-off observed for RF performance.
+This selection enables a balanced approach by preserving a trade-off between good performance and potential risk of overfitting due to the model's increased complexity.
+Related to the latter, performance has been thoroughly monitored through cross-validation, with no significant increase in performance beyond $22$ components, in most cases.